 Federal Direct Unsubsidized Loan is not need-based.
 It offers a low interest rate and minimal fees.
 Interest accrues with disbursement.

-WMU breaks the school year into two semesters (fall and spring) and two sessions (summer I and summer II).
+WMU breaks the school year into two semesters (Fall and Spring) and two sessions (Summer I and Summer II).
 Financial aid is based on your estimated full-time enrollment.
-Most students enroll for fall and spring semesters.
-You may also enroll for classes during summer I and summer II .
-Both of these sessions require an additional financial aid application - available each spring semester in GoWMU.
+Most students enroll for Fall and Spring semesters.
+You may also enroll for classes during Summer I and Summer II .
+Both of these sessions require an additional financial aid application - available each Spring semester on our Forms page.
 Your offer letter shows your aid by semester/session.

 Some students will be selected for verification.
 If you have been selected, we will contact you through your WMU email.
 If selected, you will be required to submit additional documentation detailing household and other information.
 You need to turn in all requested documents as soon as possible to avoid any delay in processing your aid.
 Some financial aid offers are time sensitive and could be reduced or revoked if you do not complete the verification process.